lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

-Chapter 2.2.3 Libreoffice Impress
+Chapter 2.2.3 LibreOffice Impress
 =================================

-Libreoffice Impress is a program to present presentations.
+LibreOffice Impress is a program to present presentations.

 Features include:
  - Built in themes